Praqma/JenkinsAsCodeReference/dockerizeit/master/README.md

 ### Proxy

 Configured by the [proxy.groovy](proxy.groovy)
-The script will read http_proxy, https_proxy, no_proxy, JAVA_OPTS environment variables (set during the container build.
+The script will read http_proxy, https_proxy, no_proxy, JAVA_PROXY environment variables (set during the container build.
 See [Dockerfile](Dockerfile) for more details) and define then as Jenkins global variables.

 ### Security configuration